Malonyl-CoA/alx-system_engineering-devops/0x00-shell_basics/README.md

 	4. 3-listfiles : this script will display the list of files in the working directory in long-format.

 	5. 4-listmorefiles : this script will display all file even those that are hidden in current directory in long-format.

+	6. 5-listfilesdigitonly : this script display the content of a current directory in long format with user and group IDs	    displayed numerically and hidden files.